 Ordered by hit rate, highest first.

-1. Context window near full; agent silently summarized and lost its plan
+1. Context window near full; auto-compaction dropped the plan

-How to spot it: Session was long with many tool calls before stalling.
-After restart with full context, the same prompt finishes — meaning context, not the task, was the limit.
+How to spot it: The session was long with many tool calls, and the context bar was near the top before it stalled.
+After /clear + a fresh start (or claude --continue into a compacted-then-restarted session), the same prompt finishes — meaning context, not the task, was the limit.

-2. A tool call hung, agent waits for a phantom callback
+2. A tool call hung; the agent waits for a callback that never comes

 3. Streaming connection dropped silently

-4. Agent’s plan completed but work isn’t done
+4. The agent’s plan completed but the work isn’t done

 The agent had a 3-step plan internally; you needed 5.
 After step 3 it considered itself done and stopped emitting.
 Plan and reality diverged.

-How to spot it: Ask “did you complete the task?
-List remaining steps.”
-If the agent says “yes” but you can see incomplete work, its plan was smaller than yours.
+How to spot it: Ask Did you complete the task?
+List the remaining steps.
+If it says “yes” but you can see incomplete work, its plan was smaller than yours.

-A stream limit clipped Claude’s final summary.
-Code was applied, but you didn’t see the wrap-up.
+A stream limit clipped Claude Code’s final summary.
+The code was applied, but you never saw the wrap-up.
 The agent did finish; you just don’t know it.

-How to spot it: git status and git diff reveal that the work is done — the stuck appearance was a presentation issue.
+How to spot it: git status and git diff reveal that the work is done — the stuck appearance was a presentation issue, not a real stall.

-6. Long reasoning vs hang — distinguish before restarting
+6. Long reasoning vs. a real hang — distinguish before restarting

-How to spot it: Wait 60 seconds with no output before judging stuck.
-If your client shows a “thinking” indicator, the model is still working.
+How to spot it: Wait a full 60 seconds with no output before judging it stuck.
+If the client still shows a “thinking” indicator or the esc to interrupt hint, the model is still working.
+(Note: during active tool calls, Esc/Ctrl+C interrupts are a known weak spot and may not register on the first press — give it two.)

 Shortest path to fix